-Proseal Looks to the FuturePosted on February 7th, 2019 in MEDIA RELEASES, News
+Proseal Looks to the FuturePosted on February 7th, 2019 in News

 Proseal’s proactive new product development programme continues to focus on delivering tray sealing solutions that provide the necessary speed, reliability and quality for today’s food packs while also having the capability to be adapted for future requirements.